 A combined group must look at the total revenue of the group to determine the applicable tax rate.
-If the combined group's revenue from retail or wholesale activities is greater than the revenue from all other activities, then the group may qualify as a retailer or wholesaler and may use the 0.375% (0.00375) tax rate as long as it meets all the criteria specified, except as provided below.
-See Tax Rates, page 3.
+If the combined group's revenue from retail or wholesale activities is greater than the revenue from all other activities, then the group may qualify as a retailer or wholesaler and may use the 0.375% (0.00375) tax rate if it meets all the criteria specified, except as provided below.
+See Tax Rates, page 4.

-A combined group may not include taxable entities that provide retail or wholesale electric utilities, if:
+A combined group may not include a taxable entity that provides retail or wholesale electric utilities, if:

-- the taxable entity's activity disallows the combined group from qualifying for the retailer or wholesaler tax rate; and - the taxable entity's or entities' total revenue is less than five percent of the total revenue for the combined group.
+- the taxable entity's activity prevents the combined group from qualifying for the retail or wholesale tax rate; and - the taxable entity's revenue from providing retail or wholesale utilities is less than five percent of the total revenue for the combined group.